 This expenditure does not need to be restricted to 65% in the same way as for SME claims.

-For more information on the differences between ‘connected’ and ‘unconnected’ subcontractors and their respective eligibility criteria across the R&D tax credit schemes see our article: Can I claim relief subcontractors?
+For more information on the differences between ‘connected’ and ‘unconnected’ subcontractors and their respective eligibility criteria across the R&D tax credit schemes see our article: Can I claim R&D relief on subcontractors?

 Externally Provided Workers (EPWs)